2024 United States gubernatorial elections: Puerto Rico

 Governor Pedro Pierluisi was elected in 2020 with 32.9% of the vote.
 He announced his re-election campaign on March 20, 2022, during the New Progressive Party's general assembly.
-However, he was defeated by Jenniffer González-Colón, the Republican affialiated resident commissioner, in the New Progressive Party primary election.
+However, he was defeated by Jenniffer González-Colón, the Republican affiliated resident commissioner, in the New Progressive Party primary election.

 Territorial legislator Jesús Manuel Ortiz won the nomination of the Popular Democratic Party.
 Other candidates include former territorial senator Juan Dalmau of the Alianza de País (an alliance between the Puerto Rican Independence Party and Citizen's Victory Movement), and San Sebastián mayor Javier Jiménez of Project Dignity.
 Because Citizen's Victory was required by law to field a candidate in the governor's race, Javier Córdova Iturregui was also on the ballot.
 Ultimately, González won the election.